-I am still at the binging Netflix stage of my summer- I just finished Stranger Things- but I am starting to think about the school year, and I am starting with the fun stuff, back to school clothes.
-Last year I made a back to school style guide for preschool teachers, and it was a massive hit, so I decided to put together another for new teachers or teachers like me who need to get some new teacher clothes this summer for back to school.
+I have been so busy this summer.
+I have traveled to different states to speak about STEM, early literacy, and behavior management as well as I hosted my first professional development workshops.
+You can check them out here.
+That said, I am starting to think about the school year, and I am starting with the fun stuff, back-to-school clothes.
+In 2018 I made a back-to-school style guide for preschool teachers, and it was a massive hit, so I decided to put together another for new teachers or teachers like me who need to get some new teacher clothes this summer for back-to-school.

 As an affiliate, I get commissions for purchases made through links in this post.

-- Must be budget-friendly because sometimes washable paint is not exactly washable.
+- They must be budget-friendly because sometimes washable paint is not exactly washable and as teachers we are all on budgets.

-- Must be stylish but not too trendy, I want to get a few years of use out of every piece.
+- It must be stylish but not too trendy, I want to get a few years of use out of every piece.

-- Must be roomy or flexible enough for me to sit criss cross applesauce, climb on the playground equipment, and through the tunnel without ripping.
-Not too roomy, so they ride down and show more than I want to show at preschool.
+- Must be roomy or flexible enough for me to sit crisscross applesauce, climb on the playground equipment, and go through the tunnel without ripping.
+But not too roomy, especially pants, we can’t have them ride down and show more than I want to show at preschool.

 Ready?
 Here is what I have found for me and some clothes that won’t work for me but will be rad for other teachers!

-Cardigans are musts for my teacher wardrobe.
-I wear longer ones like this one with summer dresses and get a few extra months out of the dresses.
+Cardigans are a must for my teacher wardrobe.
+I wear longer ones like this one all year round, in fact I leave one at preschool.

-I buy my sleeveless blouses all over the place, Jane and Nordstrom Rack are probably my favorite places, but for this style guide for preschool teachers, I found these online.
+I buy my sleeveless blouses all over the place, Amazon and Nordstrom Rack are probably my favorite places, but for this style guide for preschool teachers, I found these all on Amazon.
+I love tie blouses because I find jewelry hard to wear to school, so the detail of the bow really takes that spot.
 Pop them under a cardigan with some black pants, and you are professional and comfortable for preschool.
-Take the cardigan off, add heels, and you are ready for dinner and drinks. <– I’m guessing, because I’ve never actually tested this out, at least not since having my kids.
+Take the cardigan off, add heels, and you are ready for dinner and drinks. <– I’m guessing because I’ve never actually tested this out.
+After preschool I go home and binge-watch K-dramas.

 I love this style of shirt for teaching because toddlers who have just discovered opening buttons have been known to open buttons in in-opportune places.
 Shirts like these are professional and keep everything covered even when little hands get in the way.